5 Animated Movies that Combine Multiple Styles

 Rated: PG-13

-Puella Magi Madoka Magica is set in a world where creatures can grant girls one wish—in the condition that they must become magical witches who fight against evil borne of despair.
-The titular protagonist, Madoka becomes a magical girl after a creature resembling a cat approaches her.
-This animated movie initially appears innocuous, and similar to others from the popular “magical girl” genre.
+Puella Magi Madoka Magica is set in a world where creatures can grant girls one wish—on the condition that they must become magical witches who fight against evil borne of despair.
+The titular protagonist, Madoka, becomes a magical girl after a creature resembling a cat approaches her.
+This animated movie initially appears innocuous and similar to others from the popular “magical girl” genre.

 3. Mind Game